 January 21, 2015 Energy Air Share this post There are two methods to clean out your air conditioning drain line.
-Cleaning your drain line regularly can help your equipment run more efficiently.
+Regularly cleaning your drain line can help your equipment run more efficiently.
 If the clog is severe, start with Method 2.
 Method 1 – For Small Blockages in the AC Drain Line 1.
 Turn HVAC system off.
 2. Locate cleaning port.
 If the unit has turned off due to a blockage, you may need a bucket to collect the condensation resting in the drain pan.
 3. Remove cleaning port cap.
 4. Assess clog.
 If you can see the blockage, attempt to remove the blockage.
 Do not push if further away.
-Instead attempt to lift the blockage out of the drain pipe.
-If the blockage breaks, separates, and falls down the pipe do not be alarmed.
+Instead, attempt to lift the blockage out of the drain pipe.
+If the blockage breaks, separates and falls down the pipe do not be alarmed.
 It can be rinsed out with water.
 5. Slowly pour cleaning solution down PVC drain line.
 If cleaning solution fills drain line, do not continue to pour solution.
 Follow steps in Method 2.
-6. After pouring is complete assess the blockage.
-If the cleaning solution does not flow out of the drain line the blockage is still intact.
+6. After pouring is complete, assess the blockage.
+If the cleaning solution does not flow out of the drain line, the blockage is still intact.
 This may be a sign that there is a larger block in the drain line.
 Follow steps in Method 2.
 If the pipe fills and slowly drains then repeat step 5 until cleaning solution passes without difficulty.
 7. Replace cleaning port cap.
 8. Turn system back on.
 Need a professional AC company to clear a blockage in your AC Drain Line?
 SCHEDULE SERVICE ONLINE Orlando: (407) 708-9122 | Tampa: (813) 922-3375 Method 2 – For Large Clogs in the AC Drain Line 1.
 For larger blockages, use a wet-vac or air compressor to remove the blockage.
 If using a wet-vac, suction can be applied to either end of the drain line to remove the clog.
 If using an air compressor, see step 3.
-2. If the cleaning solution or water fills up the drain a wet-vac can be used to remove the fluid.
+2. If the cleaning solution or water fills up the drain, a wet-vac can be used to remove the fluid.
 Repeat pouring of cleaning solution down PVC drain line, if necessary.
-3. Thrusts of air from the air compressor should be applied from the cleaning port location at the air handler unit. *CAUTION: if air is thrust incorrectly damage may occur.* Make sure to thrust air down the center of the pipe not towards one side or the other.
-4. Once the line has been cleared, test with cleaning solution or water.
+3. Apply thrusts of air from the air compressor from the cleaning port location at the air handler unit. *CAUTION: if air is thrust incorrectly, damage may occur.* Make sure to thrust air down the center of the pipe not towards one side or the other.
+For more detailed instructions on using an air compressor to remove a clog, check out our blog: How to Use Compressed Air to Unclog an AC Drain Line 4.
+Once the line has been cleared, test with cleaning solution or water.
 5. Replace cleaning port cap.
 6. Turn system back on.
-Routine Cleaning Without Blockage 1.
+Routine AC Cleaning Without Blockage 1.
 Turn HVAC system off.
 2. Locate cleaning port.
-If the unit has turned off due to a blockage you may need a bucket to collect the condensation resting in the drain pan.
+If the unit has turned off due to a blockage, you may need a bucket to collect the condensation resting in the drain pan.
 3. Remove cleaning port cap.
 4. Slowly pour cleaning solution down PVC drain line.
 Repeat three times.
 5. Replace cleaning port cap.
 6. Turn system back on.
-For more information about Routine AC Maintenance, see how Cleaning Your AC Drain Line Regularly Can Prevent System Shutdown by Jason Kulp —– Information obtained from our website is not intended as a substitute for professional services.
+For more information about performing a routine AC cleaning, check out our blog: Cleaning Your AC Drain Line Regularly Can Prevent System Shutdown by Jason Kulp —– Information obtained from our website is not intended as a substitute for professional services.
 If you have or suspect you have a problem, you should consult an HVAC professional as soon as possible.
 Energy Air, Inc. assumes no responsibility for any loss or damages of any kind resulting from the use of the information provided on this website and so disclaims all liability accordingly.